- Military Basics

 - Send a class gift.
 Pick up something special from the area of the world where you’re deployed.
 You’ll be the students’ favorite parent.
 If it relates to what the class is studying, you’ll be the teacher’s favorite parent, too.

 Find time during your deployment to work on strengthening your connection with your child’s school.
-Your commitment to staying involved can set them up for success in the classroom and beyond.
+Your commitment to staying involved can set up success in the classroom and beyond.

 Your local school liaison is your primary point of contact for all school-related matters, including helping with your child’s education questions and concerns while you’re deployed.
 You can also contact Military OneSource to speak with an education consultant.
-Call 800-342-9647.
-OCONUS/International?
-View calling options.
+Call 800-342-9647, set up a live chat or view overseas calling options.